discretize/discretize-guides/builds/guardian/seraph-firebrand/index.md

   - name: Aegis
     uptime: on demand
     variant: group
-code: '[&DQEQGjEvPj5LFwAAehYAAAAATAEWARYBiRI3AQAAAAAAAAAAAAAAAAAAAAA=]'
+code: "[&DQEQGjEvPj5LFwAAehYAAAAATAEWARYBiRI3AQAAAAAAAAAAAAAAAAAAAAA=]"
 classification:
   - 4
   - 3
   - 4
   - 3
   - 4
-date: 2022-01-11T02:56:30.551Z
+date: 2022-01-13T16:51:29.179Z
-cmGuide: ''
+cmGuide: ""
 ---

-The **<Specialization text="Seraph Firebrand" name="Firebrand"/>** is a build for groups to use instead of a **<Specialization text="Heal Firebrand" name="Firebrand"/>**.
+The **<Specialization text="Celestial Firebrand" name="Firebrand"/>** is a build for groups to use instead of a **<Specialization text="Heal Firebrand" name="Firebrand"/>**.
 It provides more than enough healing for most groups, permanent <Boon name="Quickness"/>, a large chunk (15-18 stacks) of <Boon name="might"/> and on demand <Boon name="Stability"/> and <Boon name="Aegis"/>, whilst dealing a decent amount of damage.
 It is especially strong in PuGs where often a **<Specialization text="Heal Firebrand" name="Firebrand"/>** is overkill, especially in condi groups, but the convenience of having a more supportive player pumping out important boons such as <Boon name="might"/>, <Boon name="Stability"/>, <Boon name="Aegis"/> and heals is invaluable.

-The general idea of this build is to leverage the Seraph stat combo (<Attribute name="Precision"/>, <Attribute name="Healing Power"/>, <Attribute name="Condition Damage"/> and <Attribute name="Concentration"/>).
+The general idea of these builds is to leverage the Celestial stat combo (<Attribute name="Power"/>, <Attribute name="Precision"/>, <Attribute name="Toughness"/>, <Attribute name="Vitality"/>, <Attribute name="Ferocity"/>,<br/> <Attribute name="Healing Power"/>, <Attribute name="Condition Damage"/>, <Attribute name="Concentration"/>, <Attribute name="Expertise"/>) and the Seraph stat combo (<Attribute name="Precision"/>, <Attribute name="Healing Power"/>, <Attribute name="Condition Damage"/> and <Attribute name="Concentration"/>).
 This gives a high amount of <Attribute name="Healing Power"/> and <Attribute name="Condition Damage"/>.
-It then uses Runes, Sigils and Food to cap <Condition name="Burning"/> duration allowing you to deal a good amount of damage.
-There are three variants shown below; a Seraph variant, Celestial variant and a Celestial Heal variant.
-The Seraph Variant is a more offensive build and offers the most damage.
-The Celestial variant is slightly less damage but also a better option if playing outside of fractals or with low Agony Resistance.
+They then uses Runes, Sigils and Food to cap <Condition name="Burning"/> duration allowing you to deal a good amount of damage.

+There are Four variants shown below; a low AR Celestial variant, a high AR Celestial variant, a high AR Seraph variant, and a Celestial Heal variant.
+The Celestial 162 variant is the standard version with high boon duration and provides solid damage while being fairly forgiving with boon uptimes.
+It also has the advantage of wroking well in other content outside of fractals with minimal changes.
+The high AR Celestial and Seraph variants are more offensive build and offer the most damage.
+Both builds pull similar damage with the Seraph version being slightly ahead due to having higher <Attribute name="Condition Damage"/> and <Effect name="Exposed"/>.
 While the Celestial Heal variant is much more supportive and a last resort before swapping to <BuildLink build="Heal Firebrand" specialization="Firebrand"/> .
 All of these builds can be optimised further with a mix of gear to suit your needs using our [gear optimizer](https://discretize.github.io/discretize-gear-optimizer/).

 <Divider text="Equipment"/>